Bameejay/bameejay.github.io/README.md

 ### **FRONTEND DEVELOPER**
 ### about.me/bameejay

-I have an eye on Ui designg, Have Worked with team to build mobile website using mobile and desktop websites and also code them out with the frontend technologies
+I have an eye on UI designg, Have Worked with team to build mobile website using mobile and desktop websites and also code them out with the frontend technologies

 ### **SOFTWARE DEVELOPER**
 ### LAGOS, NIGERIA